jhkrug/jhkrug.github.io/about.md

 ## Cycling

-I like to ride, usually slowly, trying to look around and enjoy the scenery.
+I like to ride, usually sloqly, trying to look around and enjoy the scenery.

 My main bicycle is a lovely purple Soma Double Cross.